oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 The [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is a handy tool that covers all of your authentication and authorization use cases in securing your web application and mobile application.
 As Okta would say, NEVER BUILD AUTH AGAIN.

 Did you know that outside of the standard authentication scenarios, a developer can actually leverage the Okta Sign-In Widget in other places as well?
-I’m talking about use cases like providing Transactional 2FA/MFA over certain flows where you would want to verify the user before executing a sensitive transaction or allowing the user access a secured section of your web application.
+I'm talking about use cases like providing Transactional 2FA/MFA over certain flows where you would want to verify the user before executing a sensitive transaction or allowing the user access a secured section of your web application.

 {% img blog/transactional-mfa/mfa-sequence-diagram.png alt:"MFA Sequence Diagram" width:"800" %}{: .center-image }

 >For this project, you'll need to prepare a few dependencies:
 >1.
 Any IDE to access NodeJS files.
-I’m using [Visual Studio Code](https://code.visualstudio.com/)
+I'm using [Visual Studio Code](https://code.visualstudio.com/)
 >2.
 Nodejs and NPM
 >3.
 A free [Okta Developer](https://developer.okta.com/) account
 >4.
 An existing [NodeJS Express Okta project](https://github.com/okta/samples-nodejs-express-4/tree/master/okta-hosted-login) where you will inject your on-demand MFA.

 ## Create a Custom SAML Application in Okta

 In this example, you will be using a new early-access feature called [Step-up authentication with Okta Session](https://developer.okta.com/docs/reference/api/authn/#step-up-authentication-with-okta-session).
 This is a new feature that allows you to get a `stateToken` from Okta and use it as a parameter within the Okta Sign-In widget so that you can bootstrap the Okta Sign-In widget to do MFA automatically.
-If you don’t have this feature enabled, I would suggest creating a support ticket to have this feature enabled on your Okta tenant.
+If you don't have this feature enabled, I would suggest creating a support ticket to have this feature enabled on your Okta tenant.

 To do this, you will need to create a custom SAML application.